THaar50/testpoint/README.md

 PW = yourpassword                   password for the email account related to the email address SERVER = smtp.yourdomain.com        smtp server to send emails from PORT = 465                          smtp port of smtp server

+[WEBSITE]
+URL = yourdomain.com                the domain name that corresponds to your webserver hosting the TestPoint application PORT = 5000                         port that TestPoint uses to get GET and POST requests
 ```

 For more information on how to set up a mysql server on Ubuntu see [this](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04) tutorial.